Spratiher9/Spratiher9/README.md

 * Netplot🏁 : A small-lightweight 3D renderer of Tensorflow/Keras Neural Networks using only matplotlib and numpy.
 * NewNuggets📰 : A news feed web app based on Google News API and Streamlit.
 * Seedr-Client🛸 : Asynchronous + Synchronous python wrapper of the Seedr.cc service.
+* SparkDataset📑 : Easy Instant access to over 750+ Standard datasets in the form of Spark Dataframes
 * More things cooking..🐱‍🏍